 President and CEO of the Central Florida Urban League Glenton Gilzean Jr. started his first nonprofit at age 26.
-Educate Today represented the first of many times Gilzean would create a space for those voices in the community that don’t otherwise have a platform, providing a safe environment for disadvantaged youth to continue their education after school.
+Educate Today represented the first of many times Gilzean would create a space for those voices in the community that doesn’t otherwise have a platform, providing a safe environment for disadvantaged youth to continue their education after school.
 Shortly after, he moved to Step Up for Students, where his skills were put to use as vice president of family and community affairs.
 In 2016, he joined the Central Florida Urban League, where he quickly gained recognition for his work.
 While the circumstances of life and work this year have required a lot of adaptation, they have also led Gilzean and his team to look to new ways to amplify voices and provide opportunities for those they serve.
 Here, he talks about his experience leading through the recent revolution in the fight for civil rights, the chaos of the COVID-19 pandemic, and what everyone in the community can take away from this unique moment in time.

 From a young age I enjoyed helping people, so it makes sense that growing up I wanted to be a doctor.
 In the community, and in the media, it is always a highly regarded position, synonymous with success and family.

-What inspired you to start Educate Today?
+What inspired you to start to Educate Today?

 While working at the Florida Department of Education, I would often hear parents complain about the large amount of homework their children had to complete.
 Even students who attended after-school programs had two or three hours of work once they returned home.
 Educate Today combined the safety and fun of other after-school programs with a high-quality, academic setting where students could complete their daily studies.